mariekrulovva/get_next_line/README.md

 a binary file.
 However, you can implement a logical way to handle this behavior if you want to.

-💡 😹 Does your function still work if the BUFFER_SIZE value is 9999?
+💡 Does your function still work if the BUFFER_SIZE value is 9999?
 If it is 1?
 10000000?
-Do you know why?
+Do you know why? ℹ️ Try to read as little as possible each time get_next_line() is called.
+If you encounter a new line, you have to return the current line.

+``Don’t read the whole file and then process each line.``

 **GNL with files**
 ```bash